swc-project/swc/docs/adr/00001-support-transformation-plugin-native.md

 -   Good, because [argument a]
 -   Good, because [argument b]
+-   Bad, because `@swc/wasm` has no way to support plugins.
 -   Bad, because [argument c]
 -   … <!-- numbers of pros and cons can vary -->